snake-charmer-devs/snake-charmer/README.md

 [http://localhost:8834/](http://localhost:8834/)

-This will take you to a fully-kitted-out iPython Notebook server.
+This will take you to a fully-kitted-out IPython Notebook server.

 You can log into the server via